brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 Subsequent calls to ``instance()`` simply return the singleton without repeating the initialization step
-(note that “Creating new instance” is never printed again), exactly as the Gang of Four intended:
+(note that “Creating new instance” isn’t printed again), exactly as the Gang of Four intended:

 .. testcode::